thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **What I did

-** &#8211; Was involved in setting up Apache, MySQL and PHP running on all the Pis.
+** - Was involved in setting up Apache, MySQL and PHP running on all the Pis.

-&#8211; Worked with Martin for a bit to try get the ZigBee&#8217;s talking to each other.
+- Worked with Martin for a bit to try get the ZigBee's talking to each other.

-&#8211; Created a database, using phpmyadmin, and also created two new tables in it.
+- Created a database, using phpmyadmin, and also created two new tables in it.

-&#8211; Coded the server side logic that communicated with the database to pull in data.
+- Coded the server side logic that communicated with the database to pull in data.

-&#8211; Coded the php that displayed the updated temp,humidity,light and occupancy.
+- Coded the php that displayed the updated temp,humidity,light and occupancy.

 **How did I find the event